On this page

 Your site leader will need a copy of your certificate to record when you have completed your training.

-Department sites need to log into the department’s intranet for record keeping instructions and responsibilities about the RRHAN-EC training for volunteers .
+Department sites can access record keeping instructions and information about responsibilities for RRHAN-EC training for volunteers (login required) on the intranet.

 You must keep your RRHAN-EC current.

-After 1 July 2021, you must update your training every 3 years.
+After 1 July 2021, you will need to update your training before your RRHAN-EC certificate expires.

 When we say ‘ongoing volunteer’, we mean people who help out more than once at any of the department’s sites.